jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) This section applies if a delegation referred to in section 7B or 7C is made to a person— (a) for the sole purpose of subdelegation (see section 7D(3)); or (b) to whom the chief executive otherwise gives approval to subdelegate.
-(2) A subdelegation by the delegate of a function or power under section 41(2) of the State Sector Act 1988 is subject to subsection (3).
+(2) A subdelegation by the delegate of a function or power under clause 2(3) of Schedule 6 of the Public Service Act 2020 is subject to subsection (3).
 (3) Before subdelegating any function or power to a person, the delegate must be satisfied that the person is a social worker or meets the requirement in section 7D(2)﻿(a).

 ### 7F Delegations and subdelegations to be publicly notified